egolive/docker-compose-lamp-laravel-environment/README.md

 ## Set up local development environment

 1. Clone or download this repository.
 Ideally somewhere where docker has write access.
 For example in the `/Users/*` directory. _(macOS)_
-2. Set up docker as described above and go to your project root. _(The directory in which the `docker-compose.yml` is located)_
+2. Go to your root directory and the `/docker/` directory in it.  _(The directory in which the `docker-compose.yml` is located)_.
+Open a terminal and run `docker-compose up -d --build`.
-3. Open a browser of your choice and go to the following URL: [http://localhost](http://localhost)
+3. Open a browser of your choice and go to the following URL: [http://localhost](http://localhost).
+You should see your app running as intended.
+4. Now we need to open a shell at the web server.
+To do this, go back to your terminal and run `docker-compose exec development bash`.
+It should be noted at this point that we communicate with the web server via Docker.
+That means to talk to the web server we use the `docker-compose.yml`.
+To do this we have to be in the `/docker/` directory in which the `docker-compose.yml` is located.
-4. The first thing we need to take care of is to install Composer.
+5. The first thing we need to take care of is to install Composer.
 To do this, run `install composer`
-5. Next, copy the `.env.example` and delete the word `.example` from the file name.
+6. Next, copy the `.env.example` and delete the word `.example` from the file name.
 So that you only have one `.env`.
-6. Now we have to create a key for the `.env`.
+7. Now we have to create a key for the `.env`.
 To do this, execute the following command: `php artisan key:generate`
-7. Next, run `npm install` to install all packages from the `package.json`
+8. Next, run `npm install` to install all packages from the `package.json`
-8. The last thing we need to do is migrate the database.
+9. The last thing we need to do is migrate the database.
 To do this, run the following command: `php artisan migrate —seed`

 Maybe this process is uncompleted.
 If so please let me know and i will take care of it.